KesPatil/MEK_kinase/README.md

 4. fes_8us_wt_mintozero.dat - The free energy file which has free energy at every coordinate on CV space obtained by summing over HILLS files. <br />

-F_post_processing_codes: This folder contain the python scripts used for post-processing trajectories data to calculate boltzmann weighted correlations matrix, sasa, hydrogen bond occupancies and plot free energy landscapes, extract structures from zones and check convergence of metadynamics free energy zones  </br>
+@@F_post_processing_codes:@@ This folder contain the python scripts used for post-processing trajectories data to calculate boltzmann weighted correlations matrix, sasa, hydrogen bond occupancies and plot free energy landscapes, extract structures from zones and check convergence of metadynamics free energy zones  </br>